biuh-dt/biuh-dt.github.io/fee/README.md

 * As a DT faculty member, you can provide academic guidance to students from all majors at BiUH.
 The corresponding author is theoretically the most important role.
 They should not be seen as a “passenger” but as a “leader”, and therefore bear primary responsibility for quality, process, and cost.

+<br><br><br><br><br>

+## Update: 2026.07.26

+### Equipment Application and Procurement Rules

+We now have formulated two unified schemes for equipment application and procurement to standardize relevant work, with specific regulations as follows:

+1. Semesterly Equipment Renewal: All renewed equipment must be corresponding to at least one faculty-led regular course (workshop-exclusive equipment is not applicable to this scheme).
+No individual equipment application is required.
+Applicants shall cooperate with faculty members to jointly complete and submit a formal presidium proposal for equipment renewal.

+2. Equipment for Non-regular Course Needs: Any equipment demand beyond the scope of regular course teaching shall, in principle, be covered by faculty members’ independent research funding.
+This regulation is currently mandatory with no exceptional cases.

+<br><br><br><br><br>